 What kind of facial oil should I use in the summer?

-"Facial oils are great and are perfect to use year-round," New Jersey-based dermatologist Dr. Shari Sperling told Shop TODAY.
+"Facial oils are great and are perfect to use year-round," New Jersey-based dermatologist Dr. Shari Sperling said.
 "In the summer, vitamin C is great to incorporate into your routine as it helps to fight free radical damage from UV light."

 If you're interested in trying a facial oil, Gmyrek says it is best to "listen to your skin."
 Those with oily skin might not need to consider facial oils as a first choice, but those with combination skin have a good shot at success, depending on their skin care goals.